ansonpinhero/BINDB/README.md

     http://127.0.0.1:8000/api/export/malware_data
     http://127.0.0.1:8000/api/export/benign_data

-Rename .env.example to .venv and add the Virus Total API to it.
+Rename .env.example to .env and add the Virus Total API to it.

 # ISSUES